 The Adventure 2.5 final version released in 1995 has never been packaged for modern operating systems.
 It went nearly extinct.
-Thankfully, after several years the open source advocate Eric Steven Raymond has ported this classic game to modern operating systems with the permission from original authors.
-He open sourced this classic game and hosted the source code in GitLab with a new name “open-adventure”.
+Thankfully, the open source advocate Eric Steven Raymond has ported this classic game to modern operating systems with the permission from original authors after several years.
+He open sourced this classic game and hosted the source code in GitLab with a new name "open-adventure".

 Open-Adventure has been packaged for Arch based systems and is available in AUR.
 So, we can install it using any AUR helpers in Arch Linux and its variants such as Antergos, and Manjaro Linux.

 $ yay -S open-adventure